South Wales

 Are Cardiff Bay apartments a good investment?

-Cardiff Bay apartments can be attractive but require careful assessment.
-Check: service charges (often high), any cladding issues, lease length, management company reputation, and recent major works.
-Some developments have significant ongoing cost concerns.
+Cardiff Bay apartments require careful assessment.
+Check: service charges (often £2,000-5,000+ annually), any cladding remediation requirements post-Grenfell, lease length and ground rent terms, management company reputation, sinking fund adequacy, and planned major works.
+Some developments have excellent amenities; others have significant ongoing cost concerns.
+SurveyReady helps you document building condition during viewings.

 Should I worry about damp in Cardiff?

-Damp is very common in Cardiff's Victorian terraces due to high rainfall and solid-wall construction.
-Always check for damp signs during viewings, particularly on exposed gable ends and in cellars.
+Damp is very common in Cardiff's Victorian terraces due to high rainfall (over 1,100mm annually) and solid-wall construction.
+Always check for damp signs during viewings, particularly on exposed gable ends, in cellars, and at ground floor level.
 Budget for professional damp treatment if buying a period property.
+SurveyReady's checklist includes specific damp indicators to look for.

 How much does property renovation cost in Cardiff?